ericelvendahl/redux-feedback-loop/README.md

 ## Description

 This project is a user feedback submission form.
+It uses redux to handle state across components.

-Duration: weekend project
+## Duration: weekend project

 ## Screen Shots